Mhonns/Distributed-Hash-Cracker/README.md

 2. Configure network settings:
    - Navigate to `/src/ansible/inventory.ini`
    - Update the machine configurations according to your network setup

+3. Chunking and master node network settings
+   - Config it on `/bin/start.sh`

 ## Starting the System